alariej/react-native-jitsi-meet/README.md

     "overflow-menu.enabled": false,
 };
 ```
-Note: This package uses version 3.+ of the Jitsi Meet Android SDK.
+Note: This package uses version 3.+ of the Jitsi Meet SDK.

 **Warning**: There is no check of a flag's validity.
 A typo in the flag identificator might crash the package.
 The only allowed flag value type is Boolean.